 A grand master key might be necessary if a property manager is responsible for groups of buildings, for example.
-Each group of buildings would be under a separate master key; each building would have a submaster key; and overall would be the grand master key that would open everything.
+Each group of buildings would be under a separate master key; each building would have a submaster key, and then the grand master key would open everything.

 The weakness of a master key system is in the key control.
 If the wrong person gets a copy of the grand master key, every lock in the system may have to be changed.

 The way a master key system is laid out determines the ability that each individual key holder may have to operate any given lock.
 Therefore it is best to have a clear idea of who needs to get in where before you start.

 Identify the Doors